ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 ![SVM](https://i.imgur.com/DmBOr8Y.jpg)

-the above diagram we see that the thinner lines mark the distance from the classifier to the closest data points called the support vectors (darkened data points).
+In the above diagram we see that the thinner lines mark the distance from the classifier to the closest data points called the support vectors (darkened data points).
 The distance between the two thin lines is called the margin.

 ### 10. What are the different kernels functions in SVM ?
 There are four types of kernels in SVM.